verocastillo/my-api-challenge/README.md

 - Google Maps APIs: The Places API is one of the APIs that Google Maps offers, and it is a service that returns information about places using HTTP requests.
 Places are defined within this API as establishments, geographic locations, or prominent points of interest.

 **What do my notebooks do?**

 These homework consists of two challenges: WeatherPy and VacationPy.

   **WeatherPy**

-  In *WeatherPy* I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+  In *WeatherPy* I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator, all the data was obtained from the Weather API.
 I created a series of scatter plots to showcase the following relationships:
   - Temperature (F) vs. Latitude
   - Humidity (%) vs. Latitude
   - Cloudiness (%) vs. Latitude